Wyoming's at-large congressional district

 Wyoming's at-large congressional district is the sole congressional district for the US state of Wyoming.
 It is the third largest congressional district in the United States in terms of land size.
 The district is currently represented by Harriet Hageman.

 History

-The district was first created when Wyoming achieved statehood on July 10, 1890, electing a single member.
+The district was first created when Wyoming achieved statehood on July 10, 1890, and having existed uninterrupted ever since, electing a single member.
 Since its creation, Wyoming has retained a single congressional district.